ASE2019-Purple/thingy-client-purple/README.md

 ## Github Pages

-A demo is published at [ase2019-purple.github.io](https://ase2019-purple.github.io "ase2019-purple.github.io").
+A demo of the current release is published at [ase2019-purple.github.io](https://ase2019-purple.github.io "ase2019-purple.github.io") and the build of the current master branch is available at [ase2019-purple.github.io/thingy-client-purple](https://ase2019-purple.github.io "ase2019-purple.github.io/thingy-client-purple").

 ### Publish